Stapleford community groups and venues

 Stapleford Cambridge venues

-Jubilee Pavilion Kerry Byrne assistant.clerk@staplefordparishcouncil.gov.uk
+Jubilee Pavilion Belinda Irons clerk@staplefordparishcouncil.gov.uk

 Johnson Memorial Hall Sheila Tilbury-Davis 01223 8443841